 CEOs and business leaders tend to hire consultants for many reasons, including access to an outside expert’s point of view.
-A consultant will often hold progress reviews in order to make sure that everyone feels comfortable and is fully on board with the changes that are happening.
+A business operations consultant will often hold progress reviews in order to make sure that everyone feels comfortable and is fully on board with the changes that are happening.

 We hope that this list of common misconceptions and our expert advice helps to alleviate any concerns you and your business may have about working with a business operations consultant.
 Pete Winiarski, Founder and CEO of Win Enterprises, even wrote a book on this very topic – “Stop Wasting Money on the Wrong Consultant.”